forestgrape/coronavirus/3_medical/covid19.md

 ## Infections and Diseases

 > ##### Disease
 > A *disease* is a biological disorder of structure or function in an organism causing inconvenience and/or unwanted effects.

-Literally disease means without-ease (dis=without, separated from).
+* Literally disease means without-ease (dis=without, separated from).
+* A disease is often caused by molecular life form interactions (e.g. pathogens infecting a host).
+Being out of balance due to lack of vitamins (e.g. scurvy caused by a shortage of vitamin C) is also considered a disease.
+* Short term disturbances of the homeostasis e.g. by shortage of water is usually not considered a disease despite dis-ease is caused.

-A disease is often dynamic and an immune response is induced/involved.
+* A disease is often dynamic and an immune response is induced/involved.
 Chemical/biochemical damages such as dehydration, a poisoning or physical damage such as a fracture or an injury are not diseases themselves but chemical/physical damage can result from a disease.

 There are many different causes of diseases:
 * other [life forms](../2_biological/life-forms.md#life-form) interfering with the metabolism, such an interference is called [infection as defined below](#virus-infection).